satra/NiPyPe-Paper/nipype_paper.rst

 Despite de differences between declarative (XML) and non-declarative (methods, classes) approach to wrapping software interoperability should be easily achievable.
-It is foreseeable to write and automated XML interface description generator based on NiPyPe Interface classes.
-Such solution would probably have to call python and use NiPyPe as intermediate stage in communication, but at the same it would allow systems such as LONI Pipeline to support less standard software solutions (such as SPM).
+It is foreseeable to write and automated XML interface description generator based on NiPyPE Interface classes.
+Such solution would probably have to call python and use NiPyPE as intermediate stage in communication, but at the same it would allow systems such as LONI Pipeline to support less standard software solutions (such as SPM).
 Transformation in the other direction could